Heating and Caring for Your Huggaroo Microwavable Heating Pad

-While this article is written specifically for our products (the Huggaroo neck and shoulder heating pad with herbal aromatherapy and the Huggaroo headache wrap with herbal aromatherapy), the general principles discussed here apply to all other brands of microwavable wraps/heating pads sold today.
+While this article is written specifically for the Huggaroo microwavable heating pads, the general principles discussed here apply to all other brands of microwavable heating pads and wraps sold today.
 So, if you have such a product (even if it is not a Huggaroo), please read on.
-This detailed article will help you understand how to heat and care for your wrap so that you can enjoy it for a long, long time and avoid accidents.
+This detailed article will help you understand how to heat and care for your wrap so that you can enjoy it for a long time and avoid accidents.
 If you follow our directions, your Huggaroo microwavable wrap will look and function like new for years to come.

-Here are the most important points to remember:
+Here again are the most important points to remember:

-- Do not allow your wrap’s fabric to come in contact with any oil, grease, or food left behind in your microwave from prior cooking (popcorn, melting of butter, etc).
+- Do not allow your heating pad's fabric to come in contact with any oil, grease, or food left behind in your microwave from prior cooking (popcorn, melting of butter, etc).

-- Always place your wrap on a clean, dry plate to microwave.
-Make sure that the wrap does not brush against the walls or ceiling of your microwave, while spinning in your microwave.
+- Always place your heating pad on a clean, dry plate prior to placing it in your microwave.
+Make sure that the pad does not brush against the walls or ceiling of your microwave, while spinning in your microwave.
 The carousel must be spinning throughout the heating cycle.

-- Do not overheat your wrap.
+- Do not overheat your pad.
 If you do not know the power rating of your microwave, start with the shortest recommended heating time.
-If the wrap is not warm enough for you, add 30 seconds to the next heating cycle.
+If the pad is not warm enough for you, add 30 seconds to the next heating cycle.
 With some experimentation, you will get to the temperature you desire.
 Please allow the wrap to cool off to room temperature between heating cycles.

-- Do not submerge your wrap in water.
+- Do not submerge your heating pad in water.
 If the fabric gets soiled, spot clean it and allow it to dry completely prior to use.

 For the remainder of this article, we will elaborate on the above points one at a time so you will understand why they are necessary and important.

-To prevent your wrap from brushing against your microwave’s walls or ceiling during the heating cycle, your microwave must be large enough.
-This is more of a concern for the Huggaroo neck and shoulder wrap, which is quite large.
-To be able to safely heat a Huggaroo neck and shoulder wrap, your microwave must be at least 10 inches deep and 6 inches tall on the inside.
-If it is any smaller, you won’t be able to fit a plate with the Huggaroo wrap in your microwave.
+To prevent your heating pad from brushing against your microwave’s walls or ceiling during the heating cycle, your microwave must be large enough.
+This is more of a concern for the Huggaroo Neck Heating Pads, which are quite large.
+To be able to safely heat these models, your microwave must be at least 10 inches deep and 6 inches tall on the inside.
+If it is any smaller, you won’t be able to fit a plate with the Huggaroo Neck Wrap Heating Pad in your microwave.
 The smallest plate that you can use is a 9 inch salad plate.
-We have measured and it turns out that when folded on top of a 9 inch diameter salad plate, the Huggaroo neck and shoulder wrap overhangs over the rim of the plate just a little bit and the plate plus wrap measure about 5 inches in height.
-So, if your microwave is any smaller than that, there simply isn’t a safe way to heat your wrap without it being placed directly on the microwave carousel or brushing against the walls or ceiling of your microwave oven.
-And, let’s be honest: even if your microwave looks pretty clean on the inside, if you have ever made popcorn or melted butter, there is bound to be some residual oil or food on the walls or ceiling of the microwave.
-The problem is that even tiny amounts of left-behind oil or food matter!
-Over time, they will be collected by the wrap’s fabric and this may result in the fabric overheating and developing a burn.
+We have measured and it turns out that when folded on top of a 9 inch diameter salad plate, the Huggaroo Neck and Shoulder Microwavable Heat Pack overhangs over the rim of the plate just a little bit and the plate plus wrap measure about 5 inches in height.
+So, if your microwave is any smaller than that, there simply isn’t a safe way to heat your Huggaroo Neck and Shoulder Heating Pad without it being placed directly on the microwave carousel or brushing against the walls or ceiling of your microwave oven.

-- Heat the wrap for the shortest recommended heating time the very first time you use your wrap.
+- Always start with the shortest recommended heating time the very first time you use your heating pad - play it safely!

-- If not hot enough, allow the wrap to cool to room temperature, then add 30 seconds to the heating cycle.
+- If the heating pad is not hot enough, allow it to cool to room temperature, then add 30 seconds to the next heating cycle.

-- If still not hot enough, allow the wrap to cool to room temperature, then add 30 more seconds to the heating cycle.
+- If still not hot enough, allow the pad to cool to room temperature, then add 30 more seconds to the next heating cycle.